saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#productvariantcreate">ProductVariantCreate</a></td>
 <td>

-Creates a new variant for a product
+Creates a new variant for a product.

 </td>
 </tr>